AdenFlorian/yognar/NOTES.md

 so to mitigate the desync, the server could periodaiclly send its state to all clients this definitely mitigates the problem, probably fixes it clients can still drift between sync-ups, but a big deal at the moment

+# how to tell when clients are desynced
+compare state?
+hash state?

+# how to get clients back in sync without sending all state
+have clients periodically hash their state, and send hash to server if server gets a bad hash, then it:
+- pauses all clients
+- replays all actions since last correct hash
+- verifies client's new hash is good
+- resumes all clients

+# player clicks button to do something
+- player clicks
+- client tells server that a player wants to do a thing
+- server decides when the thing will happen
+- server tells clients when and what will happen
+- then when the clients and server get to that step they do the thing

+# game ideas
+- snake
+    - one snake game
+    - multiple people on different clients controlling the snake